CalHenry/commit-ai/README.md

-# AI agent to push better commit messages
+# AI agent to write better commit messages

+> !
+DISCLAIMER
+> First version of the project.
+It works but i have to add tests, robust paths and more.

 AI commit messages writer from a single command line.